brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 ## GraphQL & the future of web APIs (#graphql)

+I've been thinking about web APIs lately, specifically about the status quo, possibilities for the future, and where the industry is going from here.
+We reveled in our own ingenuity when we banished SOAP, but did we make things all that much better?
+Today's generation of REST APIs are widespread, but they share little with each other beyond a response format (JSON) and some loose conventions around mapping HTTP verbs to CRUD actions.
+The promises of discoverability, change resistance, and automation made by hypermedia never materialized.

+I wrote a [a recent piece on GraphQL][graphql], a technology which I find to have a number of interesting properties.
+It's improved queryability, built-in ability to self-describe, and predisposition to be gracefully evolved would be a vast improvement over the loose conventions of the world of semi-REST that we have today.

 [1] In Japan, it's common even today to measure the size of a room by the number of tatami mats that fit in it.
 A standard Nagoya-sized tatami is about 1.653 square meters,